 - 10. The Government Stock diluted, but did not eliminate, the economic interests of the Companies' private shareholders.
-The warrants to purchase 79.9% of the Companies' common stock gave Treasury "upside" via economic participation in the Companies' profitability, but this upside would be shared with private common shareholders (who retained rights to 20.1% of the Companies' residual value).
-James Lockhart, the Director of FHFA, accordingly assured Congress shortly after imposition of the conservatorship that Fannie's and Freddie's "shareholders are still in place . . . common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest. - 11.
+The warrants to purchase 79.9% of the Companies' common stock gave Treasury "upside" via economic participation in the Companies' profitability, but this upside would be shared with preferred shareholders (who had to be paid before any payment could be made on common stock purchased with Treasury's warrants) and common shareholders (who retained rights to 20.1% of the Companies' residual value).
+James Lockhart, the Director of FHFA, accordingly assured Congress shortly after imposition of the conservatorship that Fannie's and Freddie's "shareholders are still in place; both the preferred and common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest. - 11.
 Under FHFA's supervision-and, on information and belief, at the insistence and direction of Treasury-the Companies were forced to excessively write down the value of their assets, primarily due to FHFA's wildly pessimistic assumptions about potential future losses.
 Despite the Companies' concerns, FHFA caused the Companies to incur substantial non-cash accounting losses in the form of loan loss provisions.
 To be clear, tens of billions of dollars of these provisions-recognized by the Companies as expenses-were completely unnecessary since the potential loan losses never materialized into actual losses.
 Nonetheless, by June 2012, the Agencies had forced Fannie and Freddie to issue \$161 billion in Government Stock to make up for the balance-sheet deficits caused by the Agencies' unrealistic and overly pessimistic accounting decisions, even though there was no indication that the Companies' actual cash expenses could not be met by their cash receipts.
 The Companies were further forced to issue an additional \$26 billion of Government Stock so that Fannie and Freddie would be able to pay cash dividends to Treasury even though, as explained above, the Companies were never required to pay cash dividends.
 Finally, because (i) the Companies were forced to issue Government Stock to Treasury that they did not need to continue operations and (ii) the structure of Treasury's financial support did not permit the Companies to repay and redeem the Government Stock outstanding, the amount of the dividends owed on the Government Stock was artificially-and permanently-inflated.